DecentralizedDerivatives/Oracle_bridge/README.md

 ## Contracts

-* Bridge.sol-Mainnet bridge contract linked to the sidechain via API and DappBridge.sol contract address.
+* Bridge.sol - mainnet bridge contract linked to the sidechain via API and DappBridge.sol contract address.
-* DappBridge.sol-Sidechain bridge contract linked to the mainnet via API and Bridge.sol contract address.
+* DappBridge.sol - Sidechain bridge contract linked to the mainnet via API and Bridge.sol contract address.
-* Wrapped_Token- contains the ERC20 functions needed to wrap ETH into an ERC20 token.
+* Wrapped_Token - contains the ERC20 functions needed to wrap ETH into an ERC20 token.
 * String.sol - is a library called by both bridge contracts to help convert different output or input to strings.

 Both bridge contracts use Oraclize.